-- (a) TRANSFER AUTHORIZED.-The Secretary of the Army may transfer, without reimbursement, to the administrative jurisdiction of the Secretary of Veterans Affairs a parcel of real property, including any improvements thereon, consisting of approximately 600 acres and comprising a portion of Fort Jackson, South Carolina. - (b) USE OF LAND.-The Secretary of Veterans Affairs shall establish on the real property transferred under subsection (a) a national cemetery under chapter 24 of title 38, United States Code. - (c) Legal Description.-The exact acreage and legal description of the real property to be transferred under this section shall be determined by a survey satisfactory to the Secretary of the Army.
-The cost of the survey shall be borne by the Secretary of Veterans Affairs. - (d) ADDITIONAL TERMS AND CONDITIONS.-The Secretary of the Army may require such additional terms and conditions in connection with the transfer under this section as the Secretary of the Army considers appropriate to protect the interests of the United States.
+(a) TRANSFER AUTHORIZED.-The Secretary of the Army may transfer, without reimbursement, to the administrative jurisdiction of the Secretary of Veterans Affairs a parcel of real property, 60 acres and comprising a portion of Fort Jackson, South Carolina. (b) USE OF LAND.-The Secretary of Veterans Affairs shall establish on the real property transferred under subsection (a)

+a national cemetery under chapter 24 of title 38, United States Code.

+(c) LEGAL DESCRIPTION.-The exact acreage and legal description of the real property to be transferred under this section shall be determined by a survey satisfactory to the Secretary of the Army.
+The cost of the survey shall be borne by the Secretary of Veterans Affairs.

+(d) ADDITIONAL TERMS AND CONDITIONS.-The Secretary of the Army may require such additional terms and conditions in connection with the transfer under this section as the Secretary of the Army considers appropriate to protect the interests of the United States.